 A sprinkling of red pepper flakes at the very end is extra tasty and spicy, but definitely not an Irish garnish.
 However, in modern day Ireland, spicy foods are far more popular than in years gone by.

-Ingredients for Skillet Cabbage:
+Ingredients for Skillet Cabbage

 Here you’ll find a quick list of what you’ll need for this recipe.
 Check out the printable recipe at the bottom of this post for US and Metric equivalent versions of the recipe.
 There you can choose the measurement system that works best for you.